BrunoSimione/MeanStack/week3/README.md

 # Create the micro service file
-The file XXXX contains the micro sevice that will listen to the specified port (in this case :3000) and will link with the lib folder containing the API.
+The file [run.js](https://oddlylabs.com/brunosimione/ITE5430/src/week3/week3/Assignment/run.js) contains the micro sevice that will listen to the specified port (in this case :3000) and will link with the lib folder containing the API.

 # Create the API routes file
-The file XXXX contains the API routes for GET, POST, UPDATE, and DELETE.
+The file [lib/index.js](https://oddlylabs.com/brunosimione/ITE5430/src/week3/week3/Assignment/lib/index.js) contains the API routes for GET, POST, UPDATE, and DELETE.

 # Package.json
 If it is a new folder, you need to run the installation again: